About the programme

 Treasure Quest explores all corners of Norfolk with you as the vital contributor, helping to solve the clues and work out where the radio car should head next!

-Sophie first took part in Treasure Quest in 2013, and since then has become a well-loved member of the team.
-A Norwich girl, she’s a familiar voice on BBC Radio Norfolk, having been the presenter of our Saturday evening new music programme BBC Introducing since 2010.
-She was also the voice of the travel bulletins in the breakfast show between 2011 and 2013, and has stood-in as a presenter on the early morning and afternoon shows.
+Sophie first took part in Treasure Quest in 2013 as a stand in clue-hunter, and since then has become a well-loved member of the team - now as the full-time regular 'runner' out and about in the radio car.
+A Norwich girl, she’s a familiar voice on BBC Radio Norfolk, having been the presenter of our Saturday evening new music programme BBC Introducing since 2009.
+She was also the voice of the travel bulletins in the breakfast show between 2011 and 2014, and has stood in as a presenter on various other shows - and also for BBC Radio 1!

-She doesn’t just play music on the radio, however – Sophie is also a keen musician herself, and is the singer in a local rock band!
-It’s probably no surprise therefore that listeners are occasionally treated to snatches of her singing along to the records David plays when the radio car is travelling between clue locations on Treasure Quest!
+She doesn’t just play music on the radio, however – Sophie is also a keen musician herself, and has sung in a local rock band!
+It’s probably no surprise therefore that listeners are occasionally treated to snatches of her singing along to the records played when the radio car is travelling between clue locations on Treasure Quest!

 Want to be a clue holder?